gio437/cv-project-react/README.md

-a application where you can create new CV's, still a work in progress.
+An application where you can create new CV's, still a work in progress.